BrentLab/Dual_Threshold_Optimization/README.md

 Options:
   -1, --ranked-list1 <FILE>
           Path to the first ranked feature list (CSV format).
+Rank 1 is the most important gene.

           This should have two columns: "feature" and "rank".
 There should be **NO HEADER**.

           Rank is expected to be an integer.
 It is recommended that ties are handed with the `min` or `max` method.

   -2, --ranked-list2 <FILE>
-          Path to the second ranked feature list (CSV format)
+          Path to the second ranked feature list (CSV format).
+Rank 1 is the most important gene.

           This should have two columns: "feature" and "rank".
 There should be **NO HEADER**.